Thermodynamic inference in partially accessible Markov networks: A unifying perspective from transition-based waiting time distributions: Entropy estimator

 \subsubsection{Proof of equation (\ref{eq:supp:bigtheorem})}

-To establish \autoref{eq:supp:bigtheorem}, we consider the absorbing problem of section \autoref{sec:supp:absorbing} with two absorbing states ''$+$`` and ''$-$``, which indicate an observed forward jump $k \to l$ and backward jump $l \to k$, respectively.
+To establish \autoref{eq:supp:bigtheorem}, we consider the absorbing problem from Appendix \ref{sec:supp:absorbing} with two absorbing states ''$+$`` and ''$-$``, which indicate an observed forward jump $k \to l$ and backward jump $l \to k$, respectively.
 In the notation of \autoref{sec:supp:absorbing}, we have ''$+$``$=(kl)$ and ''$-$``$=(lk)$.
 The absorbing problem can be seen as a discrete-time Markov chain with transition probabilities $p_{i\to j}$ given by Here, $i,j \in \{ 1, ..., N, +, - \}$ can be any one of the $N$ Markov states or the absorbing states $\pm$.

 Since the states $+$ and $-$ are absorbing, the Markov chain will end in one of these states almost surely.
 The probability that the last state is $+$ or $-$ given the current state $j$ will be denoted $P(\pm|j)$.
 These probabilities are related to the waiting time distributions via